 As a girl on a budget, the number one thing I look at when purchasing anything is its price tag.
-But with talks of banning straws and the impact of global warming all over the news, I've also started to really pay attention to what I put in my cart, beyond just the price tag.
+But with the impact of climate change all over the news, I've also started to really pay attention to what I put in my cart, beyond just the price tag.
 From reducing the amount of single-use plastics we use to looking for "new" finds at consignment shops, there's so much we can do to reduce our impact on the environment (without having to spend tons of cash).
 There are also tons of wellness companies out there that have begun to build their brand around creating more eco-friendly products, making our jobs just a tad bit easier.
 From plastic-free kitchenware to sustainable workout leggings, here are some of our favorite eco-friendly brands to shop if you want to reduce your carbon footprint.

 1. Bee's Wrap

 Plastic bags, but make them sustainable.
-Stasher Bags have quickly become a fan favorite due to their eco-friendly packaging made of pure platinum silicone.
+Stasher Bags have quickly become a fan favorite due to its eco-friendly packaging made of pure platinum silicone.
 They're also washable, reusable, dishwasher-safe, and fridge-friendly!

 The yoga-wear company (which also sells more than just workout clothes!) prides itself on selling sustainable activewear using recycled materials and organic ingredients.
 We especially love that you can filter by "recycled content," "organic," "hemp," "responsible down standard," and more for a simple shopping experience.
 The brand is also fair trade–certified, so you can ensure your activewear was ethically made.

 Once seen as a bit granola, period cups have become more and more mainstream the past few years as women have sought ways to reduce the amount of waste that comes with their period.
 OrganiCup is made of 100% medical-grade silicone, with no latex, BPA, or dyes, so you can feel good about what's going inside your body and what it's doing for the earth.